v-puppala/Columbia-FinTech/Algotrading-main/README.md

 # Algotrading
 This is a support-vector machine based algotrading model which trains on a OHLCV dataset.

+# Background

+Algorithmic trading is the use of automated trade orders, usually driven by machine learning models.
+By relying on robust

+# Performance

 **3 Month SVC Classifier**

 Initially, I trained the support vector machine on the 3 month period from April 2nd 2015 to July 2nd 2015.